nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "It was all about a bird named Joshua---a great battler some years back.
 A general, see?
 Led his own army, and how!
 This bunch could lick anything that marked time, see?

 "Well, this Joshua thought he was the owl's bowels, till one day he run up against a town named Jericho.
 Town------ This place was a flock o' towns.
 It was the same thing to that part o' the country that New York is to this.
 It was the works.
-Without it the rest of the outfit jes' simply couldn't go 'round.
+Without it the rest of the outfit jes' simply couldn't go &rsquo;round.

 "But try and get in.
-This burg has walls around it so thick that the gals could have their jazz-houses on top---not a bad idea at all: if a tight Oscar held out on 'em, they could jes' let him out on the wrong side o' the wall.
+This burg has walls around it so thick that the gals could have their jazz-houses on top---not a bad idea at all: if a tight Oscar held out on &rsquo;em, they could jes' let him out on the wrong side o' the wall.
 And here this red hot papa, Joshua, who’s never had his damper turned down yet---here he is up against that much wall---and the damn thing don't budge.

 "Now comes the castor oil---the part that’s hard to swaller but that does you good if y’ do.
 Joshua asks the Lord what the hell to do about this wall.
 And the Lord says, 'Josh, you’re my boy, see?
-You do jes' what I tell you and them walls 'll fall so hard they'll make a hole in the ground.'
+You do jes' what I tell you and them walls &rsquo;ll fall so hard they'll make a hole in the ground.'
 'Spill it,' agrees Josh, and the schemes is un-shum.

 "Take it or leave it, this crack army o' Joshua's don't do a damn thing but walk around that wall once a day for a week---Monday, Tuesday, Wednesday, Thursday, Friday, Saturday too.
 Jes' walk around, blowin' horns.
-On Sunday they walk around seven times and on the last go 'round, the way they blow on them horns is too bad, Jim.
+On Sunday they walk around seven times and on the last go &rsquo;round, the way they blow on them horns is too bad, Jim.
 Sounds like a flock of steam-boats lost in a fog.

 "Then every son-of-a-gun and his brother unhitches a hell of a whoop---and---take it or leave it---that wall comes tumblin' down same as if it was trained.
 Dynamite couldn't a done it no better.
 The birds on the inside have been laffin' at Joshua for a week---damn fool tryin' to blow a wall down, tootin' a few horns.
 The brass-band army.
 Huh---but now they ain't even got time to pull up their pants, and what happens to their hinies is a sad, sad story, no lie."